TheAlgorithms/Python/linear_algebra/README.md

 # Linear algebra library for Python

-This module contains some useful classes and functions for dealing with linear algebra in python 2.
+This module contains classes and functions for doing linear algebra.

 ---